digitalfabrik/entitlementcard/docs/development-setup.md

+# Prerequisite

+Make sure you have installed [protoc](https://github.com/protocolbuffers/protobuf) on a current version.

 # Frontend

 The Ehrenamtskarte app uses Flutter.
 You can have a look at [this guide](https://flutter.dev/docs/get-started/install) to install flutter and the tools needed to work with it.
 Alternatively, you can take a look at [README.md](../frontend/README.md) for a simpler guide which uses Flutter Version Manager.